sralph/md-ws/README.md

 2) **Create Your Own Container Lab**

-If you have a Linux enviroment on your laptop or in a lab such as WSL you can use containerlab to use the same topology used for this lab.
+If you have a Linux environment on your laptop or in a lab such as WSL you can use containerlab to use the same topology used for this lab.

    1) Have a Linux Enviroment- https://learn.microsoft.com/en-us/windows/wsl/install (Optional)
-   2) Install Containerlab into your enviroment.
+   2) Install Containerlab into your environment.
       ```
       curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
+      ```
    3) Download the 7750-SR1.yml , SR-SIM image, and license.txt file into a folder.
    4) Once downloaded you need to create the container image.
       ```